 Like the rest of the team, Arias saw a drop in his numbers in 2004.
 This was partly due to injury (lower back pains in late June sidelined him for a few weeks), but also what new manager Okada called being “weak under pressure.”
 Arias finished the year with 25 home runs and 84 RBIs and a career best .272 average, but it was not enough for the team to warrant paying him another ¥300 million or more.
 That, and the potential availability of Yokohama star Tyrone Woods (45 HR in 2004) made the Tigers’ decision final in December of that offseason.
 (Woods would sign with Chunichi, and the Tigers would “settle” for Andy Sheets instead.)

-Meanwhile, Arias would attempt to resurrect his MLB dreams, trying out for the Washington Nationals in 2005, but coming up short of getting a major league contract offer.
+Meanwhile, Arias attempted to resurrect his MLB dreams, trying out for the Washington Nationals in 2005, but coming up short of getting a major league contract offer.
 Upon being released in April, he would spend the year playing in the Mexican League (for the Potros de Tijuana).
 In parts of two seasons there, he blasted 42 home runs.
-He would give NPB one more attempt in 2006, signing with the Yomiuri Giants in June.
+He gave NPB one more attempt in 2006, signing with the Giants in June.
 It only took 17 games of playing in left field for him to be demoted to the minors, and his career in baseball ended with very low numbers and an interesting comment: “With Hanshin, I was able to enjoy myself because we played with a cause and had hope, but with Yomiuri there was a lot of pressure around losses, so I wasn’t able to enjoy myself.”

 Arias is currently coaching youth baseball while managing an apartment cleaning company back in the United States.